mariabendix1/inversion-tool/README.md

   Stack will take care of compilation and packages/libraries.
 * The program is now ready!

 Now it gets a little complicated.
 Make sure you are in the `src` directory.
 From here, you can run the `Main` program, which has many functionalities.
-The input arguments determine what action `Main` should do (inversion, generate diagnostics, and so on).
+The input arguments to `Main` determine what the tool should do (inversion, generate diagnostics, and so on).
 Here are some use cases:

 * You have a file `fun.ccs` with CCS rules for a function `fun` with arity 2 and co-arity 2 (written in COCO-format or the format in [1]), which you want to invert with respect to I = {1} and O = {1,2}.
 Run: